 -

-MASTOCHECK demonstrates high accuracy on its own, and when performed in conjunction with mammography, it enhances the sensitivity of the test to 93.9%, with a recorded sensitivity of 93% even in dense breast (grade 3 and 4).
+While MASTOCHECK demonstrates high diagnostic accuracy on its own, it’s effectiveness can be increased when used in combination with mammography.
+When combined, the overall sensitivity increases to 93.9%, and it maintains a high sensitivity of 93% even in women with dense breast tissue (grades 3 and 4).

 -